 Superwash wool is a wonderful choice if you like natural fibers but are giving something as a gift and don't want to burden the recipient with a garment they have to handwash.

-I love superwash wool for babies and kids -- even my own -- because parents are busy and you never know when a garment will accidentally get thrown in the washing machine.
-I still use regular wool from time to time and at least twice in my daughter's life have had things go in the washer that shouldn't have.
+We love superwash wool for babies and kids because parents are busy and you never know when a garment will accidentally get thrown in the washing machine.
 It just makes life easier not to have to worry as much about losing your work in the wash.

 How Superwash Wool is Made

 Superwash wool can be made using an acid bath that removes the "scales" from the fiber, or it can be made by coating the fiber with a polymer that keeps the scales from being able to join together and cause shrinkage.

 You probably won't know which method was used on your superwash wool when you buy it in the store, but you might be able to tell when you start knitting.
 That's because polymer-coated yarn tends to be slicker than regular wool.